jenapidev/SF_fire_incidents/README.md

+Certainly!
+I'll integrate this data flow diagram into the enhanced README.md to provide a clearer visual representation of the project's ETL process.
+This addition will help users understand the sequential steps and components involved in the data pipeline.

+---

-# Data pipeline creation
+# Enhanced README.md with Data Flow Diagram

 ## Project Overview

-### Project Title: San Francisco Fire Department Data Standardization and Extraction
+### Title: San Francisco Fire Department Data Standardization and Extraction

 ### Description
-This project focuses on extracting and standardizing data from the San Francisco Fire Department.
-It aims to provide a comprehensive overview of each non-medical incident responded to by the SF Fire Department.
-The dataset includes detailed records such as call numbers, incident numbers, addresses, responding unit types and numbers, dispatch-determined call types, field observations, actions taken, and property loss assessments.
+This project aims to extract, standardize, and analyze data from the San Francisco Fire Department, focusing on non-medical incidents.
+It involves a detailed ETL process to ensure data quality and usability for reporting purposes, particularly in PowerBI.

 ### Objective
-Our primary objective is to develop a robust and efficient data pipeline that allows for the extraction, transformation, and loading (ETL) of this valuable data into a data warehouse, enabling deeper insights and analysis.
+To develop a comprehensive data pipeline for extracting, transforming, and loading (ETL) incident data, enabling advanced analysis and insights through a structured data warehouse.

 ### Data Source
-For detailed incident data, we utilize the publicly available dataset from the San Francisco government's website: [Fire Incidents Data](https://data.sfgov.org/Public-Safety/Fire-Incidents/wr8u-xric/about_data)
+Incident data is sourced from the San Francisco government's public dataset: [Fire Incidents Data](https://data.sfgov.org/Public-Safety/Fire-Incidents/wr8u-xric/about_data)

 ## Project Dependencies
-This project is built using several key technologies:
-- **Python**: For scripting and running the ETL processes.
-- **PostgreSQL**: As the database management system.
-- **Docker**: Optional, for containerization and easy deployment.
+- **Python**
+- **PostgreSQL**
+- **Docker** (optional)

 ## Setting Up the Project

-### Using Docker (Recommended)
+### Using Docker
-To initiate the project with Docker, simply run the following command:
+Run:
 ```
 $ docker-compose up
 ```

-### Using Python and Pip (Non-Docker Setup)
+### Using Python and Pip (Non-Docker)
-For a non-Docker setup, follow these steps:

-1. **Install Dependencies**:
+1. Install dependencies:
-   Install necessary Python packages using pip:
    ```
    pip install -r non-docker-requirements.txt
    ```

-2. **Database Configuration**:
-   - Create a `.env` file based on the provided `.env.example`.
-   - Fill in the database variables as per your setup.
+2. Configure database using `.env` file as per `.env.example`.

-3. **Database Schema Creation**:
-   Set up the database schema using:
+3. Create database schema:
    ```
    python setup.py
    ```

-4. **Running the ETL Process**:
+4. Run ETL process:
-   Execute the ETL process by running:
    ```
    python main.py
    ```